 1) call the appropriate building office to inform the school of the reason for each absence; and

 2) submit a doctor's statement, if requested, for each period of absence due to illness that exceeds five days.

+Pregnant and Parenting Students

+Students who are pregnant or parenting are encouraged to continue participating in the district’s educational and extracurricular programs.
+Students who anticipate deviations from their regular school experience or accrue absences due to pregnancy or parenting should notify their building principal as early as possible to discuss their educational programming.
+The building principal will work with the student to develop a plan to assist the student in participating in district curriculum and extra-curricular activities.

 Band